looker-open-source/looker-embedded-analytics-app-template/README.md

 ## Introduction

-The goal of this repository is to showcase how to implement a simple Powered By Looker app, using the Looker SDKs, React and Node.
-The app is able to display data from a Looker instance using two different methods:
+The goal of this repository is to showcase how to implement a simple Embedded Analytics data application with Looker and Looker's developer tools, implemented in React and Node.
+The app leverages modern Looker design patterns in both the frontend and backend.
+Additionally it is able to display data from a Looker instance using two different methods:

-- Embedding a looker dashboard using [Looker Embed SDK](https://developers.looker.com/embed/embed-sdk)
+- [iFrame] Embedding a looker dashboard using [Looker Embed SDK](https://developers.looker.com/embed/embed-sdk)
-- Using [Looker SDK](https://www.npmjs.com/package/@looker/sdk) to send custom queries to your Looker instance, and display results using custom visualizations
+- [API] Using [Looker SDK](https://www.npmjs.com/package/@looker/sdk) to send custom queries to your Looker instance, and display results using custom visualizations

 ## Features Overview